lvgl/lvgl/docs/overview/style-props.rst

 Move the object with this value in X direction.
 Applied after layouts, aligns and other positioning.
 Pixel and percentage (with :cpp:expr:`lv_pct(x)`) values can be used.
-Percentage values are relative to the object’s width.
+Percentage values are relative to the object's width.

 .. raw:: html